-Tier 1: Target Date Funds Target Date Funds are professionally managed funds designed for investors who prefer a single diversified fund.
-These options work by creating a complete investment portfolio within a single fund, based upon your expected date of retirement.
-The portfolio is regularly rebalanced and, as you move through your career toward retirement, automatically shifts to become more conservative over time.
-It is your responsibility to select the Target Date Fund based on your anticipated retirement age.
-UNC System has selected Vanguard as the Target Date Fund manager.
+Tier 1: UNC Target Date Models UNC Target Date Models are professionally managed funds which include a combination of investment options from the retirement plans' Core Lineup.
+The mix of investments offers a specific balance of financial risk and reward and considers your current age and your projected retirement date.
+The models are regularly rebalanced and, as you move through your career toward retirement, automatically shifts to become more conservative over time.
 Tier 2: Core Lineup The Core Lineup represents a diversified array of investment options, including both actively managed and passive (or, index) funds.
 The Core Lineup is designed for investors who wish to construct and manage their own investment portfolios to meet their specific objectives.
 The Core Lineup gives you a great degree of flexibility, and the responsibility to rebalance and manage the portfolio over time, and as your situation changes.
 Tier 3: Self-Directed Brokerage Services For experienced investors seeking maximum flexibility, the UNC System retirement programs offer a self-directed brokerage "window" that allows you to select from a wide array of mutual funds for "employee contributions" and vested employer contributions.
 Investors may use this feature to add diversification above and beyond the Core Lineup.
 However, please note that some mutual funds offered through the self-directed brokerage window may have additional fees and/or expenses.
 It is your responsibility to determine if this option is appropriate for you.
 You will need to monitor these investments over time, and make adjustments to your portfolio when necessary.
 Investments through a brokerage window are not monitored by the UNC System.
 Note that only employee contributions and vested employer contributions and investments are eligible for the Mutual Fund Window.
 Non-vested employer contributions and investments are not eligible.